LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ### Implementing a Controller

-To write the controller for your widget, you'll need to implement some business logic.
+To write the controller for your widget, you will need to implement some business logic.
 For a very simple shopping cart this means

 * summing the contents of the cart